Armanyousefzade/Armanyousefzade/README.md

 Driven by a passion for continuous growth and innovation, I seek new opportunities and collaborations that will challenge me professionally and contribute to my personal development.
 I would love to connect if you're looking for a dedicated and adaptable Software Developer who thrives in dynamic environments and values effective teamwork.
 Please do not hesitate to reach out to me for exciting job opportunities and potential collaborations.

-<br>🔭 I’m currently working on developing full-stack software solutions for Benevity.<br>🌱 I’m continuously learning new frameworks, technologies, and best practices in software development.<br>👯 I’m looking for software developer and software engineer opportunities.<br>💬 Ask me everything software development-related, and I'll be happy to help you out.
+<br>🔭 I’m currently working on developing full-stack software solutions at Benevity.<br>🌱 I’m continuously learning new frameworks, technologies, and best practices in software development.<br>👯 I’m looking for software developer and software engineer opportunities.<br>💬 Ask me everything software development-related, and I'll be happy to help you out.
 I love talking about this.<br>😄 Pronouns: He/His

 ## 🌐 Socials: